masolimano/maneage/README-hacking.md

       mirror the contents of this directory to keep a backup of all the software tarballs used in your project (possibly as another version controlled repository) that is also published with your project.
-Note that software webpages are not written in stone and can suddenly go offline or not be accessible in some conditions.
+Note that software web-pages are not written in stone and can suddenly go offline or not be accessible in some conditions.
 This backup is thus very important.
 If you intend to release your project in a place like Zenodo, you can upload/keep all the necessary tarballs (and data)